namitrohekar/Java-Collections-preparation/README.md

 # Java Collections Practice

-Hands-on practice of the **Java Collections Framework** with a focus on **problem solving and interview readiness**.
+Hands-on practice of the **Java Collections Framework** with a focus on **core fundamentals, data-structure intuition, and interview readiness**.

 This repository contains small, self-contained Java programs.
-Each class solves **one specific problem** using a collection.
+Each class demonstrates **how and when a specific collection is used**.

 ---

 ## What’s covered so far

+### List

-### ArrayList
+#### ArrayList
+- Creation and initialization
-- Basic CRUD operations
+- CRUD operations
 - Different iteration techniques
-- Removing duplicates without using extra collections
+- Removing duplicates without extra collections
 - Understanding index vs value-based operations

+#### LinkedList
+- Node-based structure (conceptual understanding)
+- Insertion and removal at ends
+- Traversal behavior
+- Comparison with ArrayList (use-case driven)

+#### Vector (awareness)
+- Legacy synchronized list
+- Why it exists and why it’s avoided today

 ---

 ## Structure
-- One problem per class
+- One concept or problem per class
 - Each class has its own `main` method
-- No unnecessary abstractions
+- Minimal abstractions
-- Focus on clarity and correctness
+- Code-first learning approach

 ---

 ## Goal
-To build strong fundamentals in Java Collections and be able to confidently explain **when and why** a collection is used.
+To build **strong collection fundamentals** that translate directly into better **DSA problem solving and interview explanations**, with a clear understanding of **when and why** a collection should be used.